 Ingredients

-To mimic those similar flavors and textures in traditional ricotta, here's what I used:
+To mimic those similar flavors and textures in traditional ricotta, here’s what you’ll need:

 - Blanched slivered almonds - blanched almonds have already been soaked and had their skins removed which leaves a great neutral-flavored base that's ever so slightly sweet.